AlinaWithAFace/CISC-220-Lab-06/README.md

 Rotating left around babe
 Height of node before: babe:3
-Height of right child before: rest:2 height of babe is now 1height of rest is now 2 rest is new root
+Height of right child before: rest:2 height of babe is now 1 height of rest is now 2 rest is new root
 Adding: shawn
 Looking right of rest